ieeevr/2027/contribute/posters/index.md

         <p>
             For the camera ready submission, we ask you for two uploads regarding a <b>teaser video</b>.
 The video is supposed to be a 45-60 second teaser video that highlights the contribution of your poster.
 Note that due to time and space constraints, there is no poster fast forward this year, and this teaser video will serve as a substitute.
             <ol>
-                <li>The video should highlight the contribution of the poster and start with a short title (5 seconds) that is based on the conference slide template.
+                <li>The video should highlight the contribution of the poster and start with a short title (5 seconds).
 The uploaded video must meet the following requirements:
                 <ul>
                     <li>Resolution: 1080p (HD - 1920x1080 progressive - Aspect ratio: 16:9)</li>
                     <li>Speech should be clearly audible and text should be readable</li>